-Based on the acquired starting points, which served as references, we adapted the Atlas DMS (Delivery Management System) solution to Hofer’s specific requirements and successfully implemented it.
-With the help of optimisation algorithms assisted by self-learning artificial intelligence, Atlas DMS establishes several equivalent distribution plans, while a person has the option to make the final choice.
+Based on the acquired starting points, which served as references, we adapted the Atlas DPS (Delivery Planning System) solution to Hofer’s specific requirements and successfully implemented it.
+With the help of optimisation algorithms assisted by self-learning artificial intelligence, Atlas DPS establishes several equivalent distribution plans, while a person has the option to make the final choice.
 Thus, the logistics planner instantaneously obtains the most rational route from the logistics centre to all Hofer shops, taking into account all of the limitations and rules.

 Seven Successfully Realised Goals

-Hofer achieves enviable results in the supply of their shops around Slovenia supported by the Atlas DMS solution.
+Hofer achieves enviable results in the supply of their shops around Slovenia supported by the Atlas DPS solution.
 They highlight the following achievements, in particular:

 - 4x faster planning.